Pinball Hall of Fame: The Gottlieb Collection

 Pinball Hall of Fame: The Gottlieb Collection is a pinball video game developed by FarSight Studios and published by Crave Entertainment.
 The tables featured in the game are recreations of real tables.
 A revised edition of the PlayStation 2 version of the game was later released as Gottlieb Pinball Classics in Europe and Australia by System 3 under their Play It label.
 This expanded version featured three additional tables, and was subsequently released in North America on the Wii and PlayStation Portable under its original title.

-Background
+Development

 After partnering with Crave Entertainment for a rolling puzzle game, Mojo!, the same game engine was then used for a series of pinball games based on physical machines.
 Initially hesitant to develop original pinball designs they met with Tim Arnold before he had established the Pinball Hall of Fame.
 On his advice that Gottlieb would be the easiest to obtain the license for a modest price this was the first of those games.

+Tee'd Off took three times longer to create than any other table due to the complexity of the ROM and that this game doesn't implement ROM emulation.
+This also resulted in errors in the display and light sequencing.